crclark96/alligators-and-allocators/README.md

 ## Running

 There are two demonstrations which both use `LD_PRELOAD` to map in the corresponding dynamic symbols.
-Each can be run my first compiling all of the required binary files, then executing them as follows:
+Each can be run by first compiling all of the required binary files, then executing them as follows:

 ```